If professional development is something that is viewed as ‘only for senior staff,’ then the organisation is selling itself short.

 Once you have developed people within your organisation, you want to keep them.
 Showing them a career pathway may assist in retaining staff and mitigating the subsequent loss of knowledge, which happens with staff turnover.
 By supporting and encouraging skilled and knowledgeable staff members, you reduce the gaps that can occur when using people hired from outside the organisation.

 If you find someone within your organisation who has the aptitude to take on a senior role, you should seriously consider how you can provide professional development opportunities for that person.

 - Can you have them work alongside you as you carry out coordination and management tasks?

 - Can you take them to management-level training and networking opportunities, such as industry events or manager masterminds?
 For example, in the Inner Circle MasterMind that CDCS facilitates for rural and remote managers, we encourage the Managers to bring along a Board Member or a senior staff member; this opportunity supports the organisation in developing additional personnel, improves the organisation’s understanding and capacity, and promotes team cohesion.

 Where organisations have supported their team through professional development opportunities, we observed the services were better equipped to deal with change and continuity was supported even when senior staff positions change over.

 Think about your team.
 What can you do to support their professional development?
 You have the opportunity to make your organisation an even better place to work – one that people are attracted to, one where people feel valued and supported.

 If you found this article interesting, please share it with others in your network who may also gain something from reading it.
 Why not take the opportunity to sign up to our email alerts?
-We provide a round up of the month’s posts and other significant industry related news.
-It’s a great summary and easy read!
+We provide a round up of the month’s posts and videos.
 You will also receive a quick email whenever there’s a new blog post ready to read.